nwoeanhinnogaehr/tinyspec-cling/docker/README.md

 ## Usage

-Install docker and JACK on your local machine, and start both the JACK server and the docker daemon.
+Install [Docker](https://www.docker.com) and [JACK](http://jackaudio.org) on your local machine, and start both the JACK server and the docker daemon.

-From the hacks directory, do
+Next, clone this repo.
+Then, from the hacks directory, do
 ```
 $ ../docker/run.sh
 ```